samecrowder/ac215_MSMBAllstars/README.md

 3. Repeat step 2 for src/preprocessing/docker-shell.bat.

 **Execute Dockerfile**
-1. Make sure the Docker application is operational.
+1. Execute docker-shell.sh from its directory to build and run the docker container.
 2. Upon completion, your GCS Bucket should display the processed data as shown under the default folder name "version1".
 ![bucket-data](assets/bucket-data.png)